 The primary source of state aid for the Town is Cherry Sheet revenues.
 This consists of local aid and specific reimbursements and distributions such as aid to public libraries, veterans' benefits, state owned land, charter school tuition and a number of other items.
-With the change in administration there has been a delay in receiving any numbers for FY24 local aid.
-The Governor has noted she expects preliminary numbers to be out prior to March 1.
-As the state budget goes through the various approvals, the state aid budget will be updated as needed.
+The FY24 preliminary Cherry Sheet estimates were delivered on 2/23/2023 and Conference Committee submitted their final proposal for the Governor's approval on 7/31/2022.
+Currently our net state aid is increasing \$28,129 from FY23.
+We are still awaiting the Governor's approval for final state aid numbers but are not expecting any significant changes from these projections.